Adonis Stevenson’s severe TBI provides a reminder of the brain injury risks of boxing

 Concussions and brain injuries have been a part of boxing for as long as the sport existed, but it is easy for most fans to ignore the implications of these injuries because they aren’t visible during fights.
 A fighter may seem slow to get up, but the bulk of their symptoms appear after the fight is over and they are left to recover in private.

 However, a recent highly watched fight provided a stark reminder of the serious nature of brain injuries and the risks of boxing.
+Even though nothing can replace the loss of the victim.
+It is best to take the help of experienced attorneys like Dayton auto injury attorneys, who can get you compensation for the injury and damages caused.

 During a fight earlier this week, Canadian boxer Adonis Stevenson was knocked unconscious with a severe traumatic brain injury while defending the World Boxing Council light heavyweight title against Ukrainian boxer Oleksandr Gvozdyk.